isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-27-post-Adap Adap.md

 <section>
   <h4>Environmental needs:</h4>
   <p> This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-8 hours of direct sunlight or at least 6 hours of indirect sunlight</a>.
 Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a>.
 These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
 	<p>Adap-Adap are steady growers and generally does not need fertilising.
-The shrub can grow up to 1m in height and will need to be pruned regularly.
-Regular pruning to promote airflow will keep the plant healthy and neat.</p>
+The shrub can grow up to 1m in height and will need to be pruned regularly. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> to promote airflow will keep the plant healthy and neat.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-		<p>Adap-Adap can be grown from seed or woody cuttings with rooting hormone.</p>
+	<p>Adap-Adap can be grown from <a href="/page-index/horticulture-techniques/propagating-by-seed/">seed</a> or <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">woody cuttings</a> with rooting hormone.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 		<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-		<p>If the plant does not receive enough light, it will stop producing flowers.
-Prune surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
+		<p>If the plant does not receive enough light, it will stop producing flowers. <a href="/page-index/horticulture-techniques/pruning/">Prune</a> surrounding plants or move the plant to a sunnier spot to promote flower growth.</p>
 	<br>
 </section>